 DARPA Wants Your Danger-Seeking Robot

 News 4/18/2012 13 comments The Defense Advanced Research Projects Agency (DARPA) is offering $2 million to engineers who can design and build a robot to perform a series of disaster-response tasks that are too dangerous for humans.

-Focus on Fundamentals consists of 45-minute on-line classes that cover a host of technologies.
 You learn without leaving the comfort of your desk.
 All classes are taught by subject-matter experts and all are archived.
-So if you can't attend live, attend at your convenience.